 We rounded off our recent tour around Italy in the Eternal City, Rome.
 Despite the incredible history, and how, for lack of a better word, “romanticised” this city is, it was not one that was particularly high on my list of dream destinations.
 I’d heard about pickpocketers, some dodgy doings around Termini station, and the immense crowds of tourists.

-Those things were there, yet the city still won me over, and I was quickly in love with its ancient charms.
+Those things were there, yet the city still won me over.
+Soon after arriving, I was quickly in love with its ancient charms.

-There is a lot to see in Rome, and even during the nearly four days we spent here, we still felt run off our feet, struggling to see everything.
-Therefore, prioritization is key if you want to see the main sites.
-These are 10 that certainly shouldn’t be missed:
+There is a lot to see in Rome!
+Even during the nearly four days we spent here, we still felt run off our feet, struggling to see everything.
+Therefore, prioritisation is key if you want to see the main sites.
+These are 10 that certainly shouldn’t be missed.

 2. Palatine Hill

 You already have your ticket, so head over to the nearby entrance for Palatine Hill, which will lead you to the Roman Forum.
-Make sure to allow plenty of time to wander around and explore it all (we were there over three hours, probably closer to four, and that was probably because it was starting to get dark).
+Make sure to allow plenty of time to wander around and explore it all.
+We were there over three hours, probably closer to four, and only left when we did because it was starting to get dark.

 This, combined with the Forum, was easily my favourite thing we did.
-The huge amount of space means it doesn’t feel crowded, and it’s fascinating to imagine what ancient Roman life was like before some of these columns started to crumble, with ruins dating back so far, it makes the relics around the UK (which once seemed unfathomably old to my American-born self) seemed recent.
+The huge amount of space means it doesn’t feel crowded.
+And it’s fascinating to imagine what ancient Roman life was like before some of these columns started to crumble.
+Its ruins date so back so far, it makes the relics around the UK (which once seemed unfathomably old to my American-born self) seem recent.

-Palatine Hill is the most famous of the seven hills of Rome and was considered the poshest part of ancient Rome.
+Palatine Hill is the most famous of the seven hills of Rome.
+It was once considered the poshest part of ancient Rome.
 Start off near the Colosseum entrance, making your way around towards the Forum.
 There’s a lot to see, such as: